|Itinerary at a Glance

 |What to Expect||This moderately-paced, escorted tour includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

-Join us on our 10-day tour of Ireland and take the time to savor exploring this beautiful and charming country, where people are friendly, service is great and the places to discover just go on and on.
+Join us on our 10-day tour package to Ireland and take the time to savor exploring this beautiful and charming country, where people are friendly, service is great and the places to discover just go on and on.
 You’ll kiss the Blarney Stone for good luck, see the Cliffs of Moher and cruise on the River Corrib.
 Travel through the Connemara Region, one of the most picturesque in all of Ireland, where Gaelic is still spoken, and enjoy the sites of Dublin, Ireland’s lovely, intimate capital.
 Enjoy superior and deluxe hotels, included sightseeing and more, all for an incredible price.
 Take your time when traveling around the country.
 Although it's possible to drive the length of Ireland in less than a day and to traverse the width of the country in a few hours, we prefer to settle in and explore a particular region, whether on foot, on horseback or behind the wheel—mindful, of course, of wandering sheep on small back roads.

 All prices, fees and deposits are per person.
 Prices below are subject to availability and confirmation.
 After we receive your booking, we will confirm all prices and availability within 1–2 business days.
 Prices are subject to change at any time and not guaranteed until we receive your final payment.
 More about our prices.